 I am not quite sure why this feature isn’t automatic or that the design studio doesn’t seem to conserve paper efficiently.
 However, this workaround will help you save on paper for your projects when using a new Cricut.

-If you are new to the Cricut Design Space or if you like to watch tutorials, I have created a video for this post in my FREE resource library.
-You can get instant access to my library by signing up below.
+If you are new to the Cricut Design Space, you can get the Quick Reference Sheet I made below in my FREE Resource Library.
+I also have created a step-by-step video tutorial for this post that’s included in my FREE resource library.
+You can get instant access to both by signing up for my crafting newsletter below.

 I would love to hear about your Cricut Design Space projects and if you have found any tips and tricks.
 This machine and program are powerful tools that you can use to unleash a ton of creativity and I want to see your designs!

 Until next time – lead your best creative life today!